JetRacer-Soccer-League/JetRacer-Soccer-League-Year-2/Unity Simulation/SETUP.md

 12. Navigate to the ml-agents package and begin training.
     ```
     cd ml-agents
-    mlagents-lean config/poca/SoccerTwos.yaml --run-id=[whatever name you would like]
+    mlagents-learn config/poca/SoccerTwos.yaml --run-id=[whatever name you would like]
     ```
     When prompted to, click play in the Unity game engine.
 The agents should start training.